hilsdsg3/PostgreSQL-python/README.md

 ## Interacting with PostgreSQL dB in Python

 - ### Prerequisite - Install in your local python environment "psycopg2" package<br>
-Psycopg is a PostgreSQL database package that is interactive shell with PostgreSQL.
-It allows one to create, read, update, and delete PostgreSQL databases and tables. <br>[More about the installation here.](https://pypi.org/project/psycopg2/)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Psycopg is a PostgreSQL database package that is interactive shell with PostgreSQL.
+It allows one to create, read, update, and delete PostgreSQL databases and tables. <br>[More about the installation here.](https://pypi.org/project/psycopg2/)<br>
-One of the most frequent operations in interacting with a database is CRUD which stands for create, read, update, and delete a database, table, or content data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One of the most frequent operations in interacting with a database is CRUD which stands for create, read, update, and delete a database, table, or content data.
 I will go over each of these simple steps.

 - ### Create a database<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Once you have psycopg2 installed, import the package in python.
 Next connect to the postgres server in python.
 Please read the documentation of establishing a connection.<br><br>